The UK’s favourite DIY and home improvement expert, Tommy Walsh, is calling for more to be done to protect workers from the dangers of silica dust.

 It makes the work we do at Trolex all the more personal and all the more poignant.

-And it’s a major part of the reason we’ve worked so hard to solve the age-old problem of silica detection.
+And it’s a major part of the reason we’ve worked so hard to solve the age-old problem of occupational silicosis.

 And all it took was vision and ingenuity, optimism and grit, and endless trips to the bank manager.
 And despite being told we’d never do it – we’ve done it.

-New technology that offers new hope to people who previously had no hope of avoiding an unnecessary, painful and premature end to their lives.
+New real-time dust monitoring technology that offers new hope to people who previously had no hope of avoiding an unnecessary, painful and premature end to their lives caused by occupational lung diseases.

 And it’s astonishing.

-The world’s first silica detection technology saving lives all over the world – made of legends.
+The world’s first real-time silica detection technology saving lives all over the world – made of legends.

 As they used to say in the back bar at the Miners Inn in Blaenau…